jayprakashlohar/Revision-Notes/React.md

 React is a JavaScript library created by Facebook React is a User Interface (UI) library
-React is a tool for building UI components#
+React is a tool for building UI components

 ## What are keys in React?

 - A “key” is a special string attribute you need to include when creating lists of elements in React.
 Keys are used in React to identify which items in the list are changed, updated, or deleted.
-In other words, we can say that keys are used to give an identity to the elements in the lists\*
+In other words, we can say that keys are used to give an identity to the elements in the lists.

 ## What is memoisation in react?